poteto/monkers/README.md

 #### [`cargo-watch`](https://github.com/passcod/cargo-watch)

 `cargo-watch` watches over your Cargo project's source.
-I use it to run my tests and `cargo check` whenever a file changes:
+I use it to run my tests and `cargo check` whenever a file changes.
+It's aliased to `cargo dev`, which expands to:

 ```
 cargo watch -x check -x test